rhettchase/data-structures-and-algorithms/python/docs/linked_list_kth/README.md

-# Linked List Insertions
+# Linked List kth From End
 <!-- Description of the challenge -->
-Add the following methods to the LinkedList class: `append`, `insert before`, `insert after`
+Add the following method to the LinkedList class: `kth from end`

-`append`

-- arguments: new value
+`kth from end`

+- argument: a number, `k`, as a parameter.
-- adds a new node with the given value to the end of the list
+- Return the node’s value that is `k` places from the tail of the linked list.

-`insert before`

-- arguments: target value, new value
-- adds a new node with the given new value immediately before the first node that has the target value specified

-`insert after`

-- arguments: target value, new value
-- adds a new node with the given new value immediately after the first node that has the target value specified

 ## Examples